 Because of You Episodes

 Because of You has a total of 10 episodes.
 Each episode is around 13 to 15 minutes long.
-This is a short BL drama, and you can finish the entire series in under 3 hours.
-There is also a planned sequel in the works.
+It's a medium-length BL drama, and you can finish the entire series in under 3 hours.
+There might be a planned sequel in the works.

 ⭐ Best episode